Benighter/sat-mobile/MIGRATION_SUMMARY.md

 ---

-**Congratulations!** Your Church Connect Mobile app is now powered by Firebase with real-time synchronization, offline support, and multi-user collaboration. 🎉
+**Congratulations!** Your SAT Mobile app is now powered by Firebase with real-time synchronization, offline support, and multi-user collaboration. 🎉